jerhabor/perfect-palate/README.md

 [Tim Nelson, Code Institute](https://github.com/TravelTimN) - for the styling of the validation class on the select option forms.

 **7.1.2.
 Media Credit**

-Most of the images used for the recipe cards were sourced online e.g. google.
+Generally, the images used for the recipe cards were sourced online e.g. google.
 It is worth noting that these were just used for educational purposes only.

 ### 7.2.
 Acknowledgements
 - My mentor [Caleb Mbakwe](https://github.com/caleboau2012) - for his guidance from conception to deployment and testing.